syncfusion-content/flutter-docs/Flutter/chart/trackball-crosshair.md

 Trackball feature displays the tooltip for the data points that are closer to the point where you touch on the chart area.
 This feature, especially, can be used instead of data label feature when you cannot show data labels for all data points due to space constraint.
 This feature can be enabled using [`enable`]() property of [`trackballBehavior`]().
 Trackball will be activated once you long-press anywhere on the chart area.
 Once it is activated, it will appear in the UI and move based on your touch movement until you stop touching on the chart.

-You can use the following properties to customize the appearance of trakball tooltip.
+You can use the following properties to customize the appearance of trackball tooltip.

 * [`lineType`]() - specifies the type of trackball line.
 By default, vertical line will be displayed.
 * [`lineColor`]() - specifies the color of the trackball line.